SSH

 This allows a local user to access Xterminal

-What If I Can’t See Images From Remote Machine?
+What If I Can’t See GUI From Remote Machine?

 -